faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 - [Object Tracking with openCV](/portfolio/object-tracking): single and multiple object tracking using openCV.
 - [Transfer Learning Applications for Images](/portfolio/transfer-learning-for-image-classification/age_and_gender_prediction.ipynb): Gender and age prediction with VGG16 pretrained.
 Also in this folder are classification with VGG16 & ResNet18 and facial key point detection (2D/3D).
 - [Image Segmentation](/portfolio/image-segmentation/image-segmentation.py): Semantic segmentation with U-Net and instance segmentation with Mask R-CNN.
-- [Other Applications](/portfolio/other-computer-vision-apps/other-computer-vision-apps.py): Panorama Stitching, yolo object & face detection.
+- [Other Applications](/portfolio/other-computer-vision-apps): Panorama Stitching, yolo object & face detection, image colorization.
 - [Multi-object instance segmentation and other applications](/portfolio/multi-object-instance-segmentation-and-other-applications): Detectron2 using google open images dataset.

 ## AWS SageMaker (Machine Learning)